Silouan the Athonite: Life

+He was born Simeon Ivanovich Antonov, of Russian Orthodox parents who came from the village of Snovskoye in Imperial Russia's Tambov Governorate.

+According to the biography compiled by Archimandrite Sophrony (Sakharov), Silouan of Athos worked in his youth as a carpenter in his brother's trade.

+The heart of Silouan “ignited with love for God” after witnessing the miracles performed at the tomb of St. John of Sezenovski.

-He was born Simeon Ivanovich Antonov, of Russian Orthodox parents who came from the village of Sovsk in Imperial Russia's Tambov Governorate.
-At the age of twenty-seven, after a period of military service in the Imperial Russian Army, he left his native Russia and came to the monastic state of Mount Athos (an autonomous peninsula in Greece) where he became a monk at the Monastery of St Panteleimon, known as "Rossikon", an Orthodox monastery that houses Russian monks yet is, as all the Athonite monasteries, under the jurisdiction of the Patriarch of Constantinople.
-There, was given the name Silouan (the Russian version of the Biblical name Silvanus).
+At the age of twenty-seven, after a period of military service in the Imperial Russian Army, he left his native Russia and came to the monastic state of Mount Athos (an autonomous peninsula in Greece) where he became a monk at the Monastery of St Panteleimon, known as "Rossikon": an Orthodox monastery that houses Russian monks.
+However, like all of the Athonite monasteries, the Russian monastery was under the jurisdiction of the Patriarch of Constantinople.
+There he was tonsured into the great schema and was given the name Silouan (the Russian version of the Biblical name Silvanus).

+Silouan of Athos was physically strong and spent all his nights in prayer.
+According to residents, archeologists and pilgrims of Mount Athos, Silouan liked to pray on an oblong roadside stone, which has since been nicknamed “St. Silouan's Bench“.
+This stone lies on the side of the mountain path to this day.
+The first “obedience” of Silouan was to work at the mill.

 An ardent ascetic, he received the grace of unceasing prayer and saw Christ in a vision.
 After long years of spiritual trial, he acquired great humility and inner stillness.
 He prayed and wept for the whole world as for himself, and he put the highest value on love for enemies.
 He became widely known as an elder.
-St Silouan died on September 24, 1938.
+Silouan died on September 24, 1938.
 His memory is celebrated on September 24.

 Though barely literate, he was sought out by pilgrims for his wise counsel.
-His writings were edited by his disciple and pupil, Archimandrite Sophrony.
-Father Sophrony has written the life of the saint along with a record of St. Silouan's teachings in the book Saint Silouan the Athonite.
-His text Adam's lament is set as a choir piece by the Estonian composer Arvo Pärt.
+Silouan while still alive entrusted his writings to his disciple Father Sophrony, who was still a deacon at that time.
+Father Sophrony several years later travelled to Paris with the intention to publish the writings of his Elder.
+The first publication of his writings came out in Slavonic but very soon the book was translated into French and English as well as many more languages later.

+The text Adam's lament is a poem written by Silouan contained in Part II - Chapter 18 of the book, Silouan the Athonite.
+The Estonian composer Arvo Pärt composed a classical choir piece with the lyrics based on this text.

-Starets Silouan was canonized by the Ecumenical Patriarchate in 1987.
+Silouan of Athos was canonized as a Saint by the Ecumenical Patriarchate in either 1987 or 1988.
+The Moscow Patriarchate canonized Silouan in 1992.